Winter Family Fun

 Family Fun With Your Artistic Child

 • Make your own ornaments together.
-It may be as simple as cutting out shapes from foam sheets and stringing it with pipe-cleaners (from dollarstore).
-Craft stores also offer a range of wood-cut outs, papermache or ceramic ornaments to personalise.
+It may be as simple as cutting out shapes from foam sheets and stringing it with pipe-cleaners (from Dollarstore).
+Craft stores also offer a range of wood-cut outs, paper mache or ceramic ornaments to personalise.

 • Create a snow-globe together.
 Each person places an item in the globe which represents a special memory they had with the family this year.
 This memorabilia can be made of modelling clay.